vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 responders and gambits.
 You can segregate `s:` from `?:` from `u:` or co-mingle them.
 You can have responders intermixed with gambits.

-What does it mean for the chatbot to be “in control” of the conversation?
+What does it mean for the chatbot to be "in control" of the conversation?
 When the user types in a statement or question, the system will see if it has a rejoinder or a responder that directly matches the input.
 If it does, it will respond with that.
 That forced response means the human was in control of the conversation.
 If, however, the chatbot cannot find